ldex/Angular-Academy-219/README.md

-# Angular Academy Demo Router Start
+# Angular Academy Demo Router + Web Worker

 Starter Project for the Router demo of <a href="https://angular.ac" target="_blank">Angular Academy</a>.